Nixinova/LinguistJS/readme.md

     Alias for `--checkAttributes=false --checkIgnored=false --checkHeuristics=false --checkShebang=false`.
   - `--keepVendored` (optional):
     Whether to include vendored files (auto-generated files, dependencies folder, etc).
+  - `--keepBinary` (optional):
+    Whether binary files should be excluded from the output.
   - `--checkAttributes` (optional):
     Force the checking of `.gitatributes` files (use alongside `--quick` to overwrite).
   - `--checkIgnored` (optional):